spences10/scottspence.com/copy/speaking.md

 # Speaking

 <Small>
-  Last updated: <DateUpdated date="2023-08-31" small="true" />
+  Last updated: <DateUpdated date="2023-09-02" small="true" />
 </Small>

-If you want me to talk about using Svelte with GraphQL, the Jamstack or anything else [get in touch].
+If you want me to talk about using Svelte and SvelteKit or anything else [get in touch].

 **Recent talks, workshops and appearances**